-Note 1: Do not use a force greater than 8 in-lbf (0.904 N-m) on each mounting screw during motherboard installation.
-Exceeding this force may over-torque the screw, causing damage to the motherboard and screw.
+Note 1: To avoid damaging the motherboard and its components, do not use a force greater than 8 lbf-in on each mounting screw during motherboard installation.

 Note 2: Some components are very close to the mounting holes.
 Take precautionary measures to avoid damaging these components when installing the motherboard to the chassis.